rpi900/packages/rpi900/README.md

 The package installs the following files:

 * `/lib/modules/3.10.*-*-ARCH/extra/dnt900.ko`: this is the module file for the DNT900 line discipline.
-* `/usr/bin/rpirtscts`: this utility command enables alternate functions on the GPIO30 and GPIO31 pins, allowing them to serve as hardware flow control signals for the `ttyAMA0` serial port.
-* `/usr/lib/modules-load.d/dnt900.conf`: loads the DNT900 line discipline module at boot.
+* `/usr/lib/modules-load.d/rpi900.conf`: loads the DNT900 line discipline module at boot.
 * `/usr/lib/systemd/system/rpi900.service`: this systemd service file enables hardware flow control on the `ttyAMA0` serial port, then attaches the DNT900 line discipline.
 By default, the service is enabled.
 * `/usr/lib/udev/rules.d/99-rpi900.rules`: this udev rules file creates a device symlink for each radio's `ttyDNT*` device.
 So for example, when a radio with MAC address 0x00165F joins the network with tty `/dev/ttyDNT3`, a symlink `/dev/0x00165F` will link to the new tty for easy identification.
 * `/etc/rpi900.conf`: this configuratation file contains the serial speed and should be edited according to that used by the DNT900 radio.